daronphang/coding_resources/javascript/angular/directives.md

 Responsible for HTML layout.
 Used for manipulating, modifying and removing elements inside a component template. * character translate the attribute into a <ng-template> element.

 ```
 *ngIf="property"                        Conditionally add/remove elements from DOM (it is not hidden).
-Property must be boolean.
+Property must be boolean
 *ngFor="let x of array"                 Makes each item available to HTML for each iteration
 [ngSwitch] & *ngSwitchCase/Default      Used when displaying an element tree containing many children